w-ndscar/KB_Articles/KB/Custom Windows 10 Pro Image.md

 - Browse for the Windows OS image (wim format), and click **Ok**.
 - Then it'll prompt to create a catalog for that image.
 Click on **Yes**.
 - Now there are a wide varieties of customizations that we can do here.
 Please refer to these links for the documentations.
 [Windows System Image Manager Technical Reference](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) and [Answer files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11)
-- For an instance, we do the following customizations: AcceptEula, Skipping EULA and account setup on OOBE (Out-of-the-Box-Experience) and enable Built-in Administrator and set a password.
+- For an instance, we'll do the following customizations: AcceptEula, Skipping EULA and account setup on OOBE (Out-of-the-Box-Experience) and enable Built-in Administrator and set a password.
-- At the left bottom side, you'll see your Windows image name and under that two directories: Components and Packages.
+- At the left bottom section, you'll see your Windows image name and under that two directories: Components and Packages.
 - Expand **Components**.
 Scroll down and find amd64_Microsoft-Windows-Setup-versionnumber and expand it.
 Then Right click on **UserData** and select **Add Setting to Pass1 windowsPE**.
 - Scroll and find amd64_Microsoft-Windows-Shell-Setup-versionnumber and expand it.
 Right click on **OOBE** and select **Add Setting to Pass7 windowsPE**.
 Then Right click on **UserAccounts** and select **Add Setting to Pass7 windowsPE**.
-- Then at the middle Answer File section, expand **1 windowsPE** and expand amd64_Microsoft-Windows-Setup-versionnumber and select UserData.
+- Then at the middle (Answer File) section, expand **1 windowsPE** and expand amd64_Microsoft-Windows-Setup-versionnumber and select UserData.
 Then on the right side under UserData Properties sections, set the value of **AcceptEula** to **true**.
 - Expand **7 oobeSystem** and expand amd64_Microsoft-Windows-Shell-Setup-versionnumber and select **OOBE** and on OOBE Properties set the following values to **true**: HideEULAPage, HideLocalAccountScreen, HideOEMRegistrationScreen, HideOnlineAccountScreen, HideWirelessSetupinOOBE, SkipMachineOOBE, SkipUserOOBE.
+- Again, under amd64_Microsoft-Windows-Shell-Setup-versionnumber, expand UserAccounts, expand LocalAccounts and then Right click on **LocalAccount** and select **Add Setting to Pass7 windowsPE**.
+- Then under Answer File section, Select LocalAccount and Edit the Properties
+- Under Settings, Set the **DisplayName** and **Name** as **Temp** and provide a description and then specify the Group as **Administrators**.
+- Again, under amd64_Microsoft-Windows-Shell-Setup-versionnumber, expand **FirstLogonCommands** and right click on **SynchronousCommand** and select **Add Setting to Pass7 windowsPE**.
+- Then under Answer File section, Select **SynchronousCommand** and on Properties section, set the CommandLine value to

+	 `net user Administrator /active:yes`.

+- Provide a description and then set the value Order to 1 and RequireUserInput value to false.
 - The answer file is now ready.
 Click **File -> Save Answer File As** and rename it **unattend.xml**.

 ### Creating a custom image
+***

 - Just do a normal install of Windows OS in a bare metal or a virtual machine.
 - Install the necessary and perform the necessary tweaks.